 Veterinarians, also called doctors of veterinary medicine, study, treat, and control animal injuries and diseases.
 Most veterinarians work with small animals and pets, such as dogs, cats, ferrets, and lizards.
 Some work with large animals and livestock, such as pigs, goats, horses, and cows.
-Veterinarians examine animals and ask owners questions.
-They give animals shots to protect them against diseases, such as distemper and rabies.

-In addition, veterinarians talk to owners about the care and feeding of their animals.
-They also keep detailed records about animals and their treatments.
-For animals that are sick, veterinarians perform lab tests in addition to exams.
-They explain test results and review treatment options with animal owners.
-If more than one treatment is available, veterinarians help owners decide which option to choose.
-They often prescribe medications for animals that are ill.
+Veterinarians examine animals, ask owners questions, and consult owners about the care and feeding of their animals.
+They keep detailed records about animals and their treatments.
+Veterinarians give shots to animals to protect them against diseases such as distemper and rabies.
+To maintain animals' health, veterinarians provide annual exams.
+For animals that are sick, they perform lab tests, explain lab test results, and review treatment options with animal owners.
+If more than one treatment is available, veterinarians help owners to decide which option to choose.
 In addition to taking care of these animals, veterinarians may offer owners advice about animal breeding.
 They may also care for animals when they are giving birth.

 Veterinarians stay in contact with animal owners to monitor the condition of animals.
 If necessary, they make changes to the treatment plan.
 In certain cases, veterinarians operate on animals.
-They also treat injuries, such as wounds and broken bones.
+They also treat injuries such as wounds and broken bones.
 Occasionally, veterinarians perform euthanasia to animals that are seriously ill or injured.
 They may also examine dead animals to determine the cause of death.
 Some veterinarians choose to specialize in a particular type of treatment, such as dentistry, surgery, nutrition, pathology, microbiology, or internal medicine.

 During day-to-day operations, veterinarians assign tasks to technicians.
 In complex cases, they consult with other animal care specialists to seek professional input.
-In a private setting, veterinarians may oversee the business aspects of running an office.
 In addition, veterinarians may choose to participate in research projects aimed to prevent diseases in both humans and animals.
 Others work in wildfire management, zoos, aquariums, and labs.
 It is also common for veterinarians to teach at universities and colleges.
+In a private setting, veterinarians may oversee the business aspects of running an office.

-- Veterinarians treat sick or injured animals by prescribing medication, setting bones, dressing wounds, or performing surgery - Research diseases to which animals could be susceptible - Provide care to a wide range of animals or specialize in a particular species, such as horses or exotic birds - Operate diagnostic equipment, such as radiographic or ultrasound equipment, and interpret the resulting images - Education and training typically lasts six to eight years after high school - Requires a doctorate - Licensed by the Nevada State Board of Veterinary Medical Examiners
+- Veterinarians treat sick or injured animals and provide preventive care - Research diseases to which animals could be susceptible - Provide care to a wide range of animals or specialize in a particular species, such as horses or exotic birds - Operate diagnostic equipment, such as radiographic or ultrasound equipment, and interpret the resulting images - Education and training typically lasts 6 to 8 years after high school - Require a doctorate degree - Licensed by the Nevada State Board of Veterinary Medical Examiners

-- There are no Doctor of Veterinarian Medicine (DVM) degree programs in Nevada
+There are no educational programs for Doctor of Veterinarian Medicine (DVM) in Nevada

-- University of Nevada, Reno

-- Bachelor's (Pre-veterinary Science)